rampatra/JavaNotes/_posts/2015-05-14-variables-and-literals.md

 {% endhighlight %}

 solves the issue.

+* In case of compound assignment operators, explicit cast isn't required.
+The below code compiles just fine:

+{% highlight java %}
+byte b = 3;
+b += 7; // No problem - adds 7 to b (result is 10)
+{% endhighlight %}

 #### What happens when you cast a large value to store it in a small container